yoosif0/arabic_pronunciation/README.md

 ## Arabic Pronunciation

+This library is now archived and it has a problem dealing with atleast one mapping.
+Use this one instead https://github.com/youssefsharief/arabic_pronounce

 This project is based on the workings of
 * Dr. Nawar Halabi https://github.com/nawarhalabi/Arabic-Phonetiser
 * Dr. Motaz Saad https://github.com/motazsaad/ara-pronunciation-tool